Indiana Labor Laws Guide

 Tipped minimum wage in Indiana

 According to a definition provided by the US Department of Labor, a tipped employee is someone who regularly earns more than $30 a month in tips.
+The same goes for tipped employees in Indiana.

 Subminimum wage in Indiana (Training wage)

-This is the so-called training wage.
+This is the so-called training wage in Indiana.

-Exceptions to the minimum wage in Indiana
+Exemptions to the minimum wage in Indiana

 Indiana payment laws